infinum/frontend-handbook/JavaScript/Angular.md

 });
 ```

-We added a `httpMock` variable to our `describe` block and we assign it to an instance of `HttpTestingController`, which is provided by `HttpClientTestingModule`.
+We added a `httpMock` variable to our `describe` block.
+We assign it to an instance of `HttpTestingController`, which is provided by `HttpClientTestingModule`.

 We also defined a `jokeResponse` variable which is formatted in the same way as a real response JSON would be.